-- You are you are traveling to Massachusetts to receive specialized medical care from a physician located in the Commonwealth.
+- You are traveling to Massachusetts to receive specialized medical care from a physician located in the Commonwealth.
 This does NOT apply to Massachusetts residents receiving care at BMC.
 This exemption also applies persons accompanying and providing needed support to the patient.

 - You have received a negative test result prior to your appointment within the specified time period, and are able to provide proof upon request.
 You are exempt from quarantine and able to have an in-person visit if either of the following applies to you:

 - You received a negative result from a COVID-19 test based on a sample obtained not longer than 72 hours before your arrival in Massachusetts